Avalon Series: Bradley's Avalon

 First established in The Mists of Avalon, the series' version of the legendary island is notably different from other depictions, though it draws from and expands earlier legends.
 As in Geoffrey of Monmouth, Avalon is ruled by an order of women, explicitly identified by Bradley with the pre-Christian Brythonic religion.
 Drawing from legends that associate Avalon with the town of Glastonbury in Somerset, England, Bradley establishes her Avalon as a parallel universe of sorts to Glastonbury, co-existing in the same area but accessible only by summoning a magical mist.

 Avalon's ruler, the Lady of the Lake (a figure featured in several Arthurian stories), is identified as a High Priestess in the series.
 As multiple names are assigned to this character in legend, Bradley's Lady is a title passed from one generation to the next.
 All the Arthurian Ladies of the Lake (Viviane, Niniane, Nimue, etc.) are established as separate characters in the novels and original characters are added to the office's history.
 Bradley takes a similar approach to the character of Merlin, here cast as a series of Arch-Druids.

 The central figure of Avalon's religion is the Mother Goddess, a name Bradley associates with several Celtic deities.
 The author was influenced by traditions of neo-paganism (which Bradley herself once practiced) that conflate or associate similar pagan deities and emphasize a matriarchal religious structure.

 Connection to other works

-The Avalon series is set in the same universe as Bradley's first novel, The Fall of Atlantis, originally published as the novellas Web of Light and Web of Darkness.
+The Avalon series is set in the same universe as Bradley's earlier novel, The Fall of Atlantis, originally published as the novellas Web of Light and Web of Darkness.
 The pagan religious order of priests and priestesses in this novel influences the later conception of Avalon.
 Several characters in the story, including the sisters Domaris and Deoris and their children Micail and Tiriki, are implied to have been reincarnated as later characters in the Avalon series.
 More overt connections are established by Diana L. Paxson, who continued the history of the surviving Atlanteans in Ancestors of Avalon and referenced their deities in Sword of Avalon.